coderamen666/srd-v3.5-md/epic/epic-spells.md

 3\.
 Those that reduce the Spellcraft DC rather than increasing it.
 These are referred to as mitigating factors.
-To calculate the final Spellcraft DC of an epic spell correctly, it's important to determine the mitigating factors last, after all the factors that increase the DC have been accounted for.
+To calculate the final Spellcraft DC of an epic spell correctly, it’s important to determine the mitigating factors last, after all the factors that increase the DC have been accounted for.